zihniartar/Smartstore-Core-Installation-Linux-Windows/README.md

-# Installation instructions for various Linux distributions and Windows
+# Installation instructions for Smartstore Core on various Linux distributions and Windows

 | OS/Distro               |German                          |English                         |
 |----------------|-------------------------------|-----------------------------|